-If you need a crock-pot, frying pans, spatulas, forks, knives, pots, strainers, a grater, etc. buy them.
+If you need a crock pot, instant pot, air-fryer, frying pans, spatulas, forks, knives, pots, strainers, a grater, etc. buy them.

 Now, don’t run out and buy all this stuff brand new because if you are single or a student like Craig you might not want to spend hundreds or even thousands to kit your cooking space with all the right tools.

 Have a look at Value Village for second-hand items or even online at Kijiji or at garage sales this summer.

 Make sure to inspect what you are buying as you don’t want frying pans that are all scratched.